tangrams/tangram-docs/pages/import.md

+*This is the technical documentation for Tangram's `import` block.
+For a conceptual overview of the scene file, see the [Scene File overview page](Scene-file.md).*

 ## `import`

 The `import` element is an optional top-level element in a Tangram scene file, declaring an `import` parameter.
 The value can be a single .yaml _URL_, or an _array_ of .yaml _URLs_.